What is Cefzil?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Cefzil?

+This list is not complete.
 Other drugs may interact with cefprozil, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible drug interactions are listed here.

 More about Cefzil (cefprozil)

 - Compare alternatives